How to switch your business bank account in the UK

 2) Update your collections process and invoices

 If you collect payments via invoice, email your customers to let them know you’ve changed your account provider.
+If you’re an eCommerce business, update the details in your payment gateway, i.e. Airwallex, Shopify or Stripe.

-3) Update your direct debits and subscriptions
+3) Update direct debits and standing orders

 4) Cancel your cards

-If you have a credit card, you may have to do a balance transfer to your new provider.
+Make sure that any cards associated with your account are cancelled and destroyed.
+If you have a credit card, you may need to do a balance transfer to your new provider.
 This should be a quick and easy process.
 Simply inform your new provider that you wish to do a transfer and let them know the details of your old credit card, they will do the rest.
 You can also request new debit cards from your new provider.

 5) Move funds across to your new account

+Login to your old online banking service and select ‘external transfer’.
+You’ll need your new business account number and sort code, so keep this handy.
 Your previous provider may want to check that you are the owner of the new account.
-You can verify that you are the account owner by transferring a small amount (i.e. £0.01) from your new account to your old one.
+You can verify that you are the account owner by transferring a small amount (£1) from your new account to your old one.
 Once you’ve done this, you can transfer all your funds across.

 6) Update your accounting software